✓ License Required

 National average$65,280

-Colorado has reciprocal licensing agreements that allow licensed electricians from certain states to transfer their credentials.
+Yes — Colorado has reciprocal licensing agreements that allow licensed electricians from 1 states to transfer their credentials without retaking the full exam.

 Journeyworker Reciprocity (1 states)